davibe/castoro/README.md

 Description
 -----------

 A commandline tool to cast local files to chromecast.
+Experimental user interface is being worked on.

 Install